<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=691116991096043&amp;ev=PageView&amp;noscript=1">

 Create Workflow Groups

-Workflow groups serve two key purposes in your vendor onboarding workflow:
+Workflow groups can be used in your vendor onboarding workflow to:

-• Grant access to groups of users to perform actions, update form data, or approve the vendor relationship
+• Grant access to groups of users to perform actions, such as updating form data, or providing approvals

-For example, to support a complete and effective vendor onboarding process, you may require groups such as a Data Privacy Team, Vendor Management Team, or Dedicated Compliance Teams.
+For example, you may require groups such as a Data Privacy Team, Vendor Management Team.

 Assign Approver/s